microsoft/microsoft-ui-xaml/specs/AnimatedVisualPlayer Spec.md

 There are some performance issues with the current implementation of LottieGen and AnimatedVisualPlayer:
 1)	Complex Lottie animations can instantiate a lot of composition animations which may impact performance and overall battery life.
-2)	Lottie files that have a lot of complex animations even when they are paused have some cost to performance.
+2)	Lottie files that have a lot of complex animations have some cost to performance even when they are paused.
 The Idle (paused) Lottie animations use the same amount of CPU resources as when they are playing the actual animation.